 Do you opt for volume or exclusivity?
-If you’re looking for volume, it’s deciding on a low to medium price point where is exclusivity is focused high ticketing prices.
-An example of volume could be to consider producing chargeable downloads such eBooks or an online course.
+If you’re looking for volume, it’s deciding on a low to medium price point where exclusivity is focused on high ticketing prices.
+An example of volume could be to consider producing chargeable downloads such as eBooks or an online course.
 Whereas the high ticketed price could relate to a VIP 1:1 Programme or Group Programme.

 Another way of thinking about pricing is to think about the perception pricing brings.
 For example, there are two supermarkets next door to each other.
 One is Asda and the other is Waitrose.
 You can buy a tin of Heinz baked beans from both supermarkets but why do you choose one supermarket over the other?
 The product is the same but the price is likely to be different.

 If you’re developing a new product or service, what is it that gives you a competitive edge?
 Perhaps it’s the personality you add to your business through tone of voice, the language you use, and the approach you take.

 It might be the process you take, for example, the ingredients you use to create your products, or the way you do things differently and The Chocolate Smiths are a great example of this.